hashicorp/terraform-provider-aws/website/docs/r/lb_target_group.html.markdown

 Health Check Blocks (`health_check`) support the following:

 * `interval` - (Optional) The approximate amount of time, in seconds, between health checks of an individual target.
 Minimum value 5 seconds, Maximum value 300 seconds.
 Default 30 seconds.
-* `path` - (Optional) The destination for the health check request.
-Default `/`.
+* `path` - (Required for HTTP/HTTPS ALB) The destination for the health check request.
+Applies to Application Load Balancers only (HTTP/HTTPS), not Network Load Balancers (TCP).
 * `port` - (Optional) The port to use to connect with the target.
 Valid values are either ports 1-65536, or `traffic-port`.
 Defaults to `traffic-port`.
 * `protocol` - (Optional) The protocol to use to connect with the target.
 Defaults to `HTTP`.
 * `timeout` - (Optional) The amount of time, in seconds, during which no response means a failed health check.
 Defaults to 5 seconds.
 * `healthy_threshold` - (Optional) The number of consecutive health checks successes required before considering an unhealthy target healthy.
 Defaults to 3.
 * `unhealthy_threshold` - (Optional) The number of consecutive health check failures required before considering the target unhealthy.
 Defaults to 3.
-* `matcher` (Optional) The HTTP codes to use when checking for a successful response from a target.
-Defaults to `200`.
+* `matcher` (Required for HTTP/HTTPS ALB) The HTTP codes to use when checking for a successful response from a target.
 You can specify multiple values (for example, "200,202") or a range of values (for example, "200-299").
+Applies to Application Load Balancers only (HTTP/HTTPS), not Network Load Balancers (TCP).

 ## Attributes Reference